tokenika/eosfactory/docs/cases/master_account.md

 The implementation of a master account is dependent on the context:

 * On a local (private) testnet the master account refers to the `eosio` super account.
 As such, it has limited capabilities, e.g. it cannot be associated with a smart-contract.
-* Whereas on a remote (public) testnet the master account refers to the initial account created by the user manually.
+* On a remote (public) testnet the master account refers to the initial account created by the user manually.
 It behaves like a normal account, apart from the fact that it is used to sponsor the creation of other accounts.

 ## Use Case